microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 * Manage the correct number of environments in the tenant to avoid sprawl and conserve capacity
 * Enable auditing for your tenant and environments to understand usage and available capacity

-## Data
+## Data with Dataverse

-Apps created in the Power Platform, whether they are canvas, model, or portal based, can all leverage the native database capability through Dataverse within a Power platform environment.
+Apps created in the Power Platform, whether they are canvas, model, or portal based, can all leverage the native database capability through Dataverse within a Power Platform environment.
+Dataverse is a transactional SaaS data platform that can be used to include data little code to be written inside a Power Platform application.

 ### Design considerations

+* To have a common datastore, data can be integrated into Dataverse as a one-off activity or on a schedule.
+ALternatively, virtual tables can be used to map data in an external data source so that it appears to exist in Dataverse.
+* Custom tables and/or standard, pre-defined tables can be used as a datasource when creating a Power Platform application.

+### Design recommendations

+* Integrate required data sources into Dataverse to leverage a common datastore for your applications, simplify connectivity, reduce management overhead
+* Use standard tables whenever possible to simplify the app development and reduce the risk of data replication within Dataverse.

+## Power BI

+Power BI is a visualization tool that can be used to present coherent, visually immersive, and interactive insights from various data sources across cloud environments and on-premises.

+### Design considerations

-PowerBI offers 3 payed lisences options and one free.
-Consider your requirements for capacity 1GB, 100GB, 400GB and need for refresh rate 7 times per day vs 48 times per day.
+PowerBI offers 3 paid and one free lisence option.
+Consider your requirements for capacity (1GB, 100GB, 400GB) and need for refresh rate (7 vs. 48 times per day).
 Other important aspects to consider are key management, multi-geo requirements and auto scaling.
 More details on Power-BI pricing and licenses can be found here: [Pricing & Product Comparison | Microsoft Power BI](https://powerbi.microsoft.com/en-us/pricing/)

 In case you are managing your own keys or your deployment spans multiple geo's, this can only be achieved using Premium.